sustrik/ribosome/README.md

 - Flexibility in indentation of the source.
 - Colouring support in editors.

-Note that ribosome trades speed for readability/maintainability and thus isn't well suited for performance-critical tasks such as, for example, generaing HTML on the fly.
+Note that ribosome trades speed for readability/maintainability and thus it isn't well suited for performance-critical tasks such as, for example, generating HTML on the fly.

 ## Installation

-Ribosome is a single JavaScript or Ruby script, thus all you need is to install node.js and/or Ruby beforehand and copy 'ribosome.js' or 'ribosome.rb' script onto your path.
+Ribosome is a single JavaScript/Ruby/Python script, thus all you need is to install node.js, Ruby and/or Python beforehand and copy 'ribosome.js', 'ribosome.rb' or 'ribosome.py' script onto your path.

 However, on UNIX systems you can use more standard way of installing the
 software: